robinphurtado/dod-lodging-map/README.md

 - Data manipulation and cleaning in python
 - Integrating React-Google-Maps API and Material UI Library

 *Along the way I faced challenges with learning several tools "on the fly" to implement the features I needed.
-While completed my degree, I have learned so much more about web design and accessibility.
+While completing my degree, I have learned so much more about web design and accessibility.
 I plan to revisit this project after my degree Capstone Project and re-design it from start to finish following best practices.
 I also plan to implement a back end to allow querying and customized display of properties on the map.*